 While most children get ear infections, there are a few things parents can do to try to prevent them:

-- Breast feeding young infants may help to decrease the number of ear infections.
+- Breast feeding infants until at least age 6 months may help to lessen the number of ear infections.

 - Keep your child away from cigarette smoke.
 Do not smoke or allow smoking in your home or car.

 - Always hold your baby with his head up during feeding time (Picture 2).
 Babies should not be fed by propping the bottle or while lying flat.The formula can get into the middle ear and cause an infection.